GoogleChrome/web.dev/src/site/content/en/blog/carousel-best-practices/index.md

 *   Carousels, particularly if they contain promotions or advance automatically, are easily [mistaken](https://www.nngroup.com/articles/auto-forwarding/) for advertisements by users.
-Users tend to ignore advertisements - a phenomenon known as [banner blindness](https://www.nngroup.com/articles/banner-blindness-old-and-new-findings/).
+Users tend to ignore advertisements-a phenomenon known as [banner blindness](https://www.nngroup.com/articles/banner-blindness-old-and-new-findings/).
 *   Carousels are often used to placate multiple departments and avoid making decisions about business priorities.
 As a result, carousels can easily turn into a dumping ground for ineffective content.